-The Street Homeless Information Network, or SHIN, is a multi-agency database recording information about people sleeping rough in Wales.
+The Street Homeless Information Network, or SHIN, was a pilot multi-agency database recording information about people sleeping rough in Wales.

 This Welsh Government funded system represents Wales’s most detailed and comprehensive source of information about rough sleeping.

 Currently in Wales, the only national figures of people sleeping rough is yielded from a national one two-week and one single night count – usually held around October.